tylerstar/uniqlock/README.md

 # Uniqlock

-Let's bring it back!

-This project is still under developed, check the latest demo see the progress: https://uniqlock.lolago.now.sh
+This project is still at the early stage, check the latest demo see the progress: https://uniqlock.lolago.now.sh